dpreid/pidcontroller/README.md

 CALIBRATE: rotates the disk until the index point is reached and sets encoder position to 0.
 Small calibration error allowed.

-CONFIGURE: Yet to be implemented.
-The state within which the governor position can be set.
+CONFIGURE: The state state sets the governor height to set_height.

 PID_SPEED: The mode that allows the spinning disk speed to be controlled by the PID controller.
 Speed set within this mode is in revolutions per minute (rpm).